thephez/backup-readme/platform/markdown/reference-glossary.md

 ## Quorum Signature
 BLS signature resulting from some agreement within a masternode quorum

+## Regtest

+A local regression testing environment in which developers can almost instantly generate blocks on demand for testing events, and can create private Dash with no real-world value.
+See the <a href="https://dashcore.readme.io/docs/core-examples-testing-applications" target="_blank">Testing Applications page</a> for a more detailed description of network types.

 ## Simple Payment Verification
 A method for verifying if transactions are part of a block without downloading the whole block.
 This is useful for lightweight clients which don't run continuously and which don't have the storage space or bandwidth for a full copy of the blockchain.